govtrack/misconduct/README.md

 Allegation records and consequences can both have `tags`, which contains a space-separated, alphabetically ordered list of tags.

-Tags for top-level allegation records describe the nature of the allegations and are one or more of:
+Tags for top-level allegation records describe the nature of the allegations and its current status and are one or more of:

 * `elections` - Elections and campaign-related allegations.
 * `corruption` - Bribery, extortion, and other criminal corruption.
 * `sexual-harassment-abuse` - Sexual harassment and abuse.
 * `crime` - Tax evation, murder, fraud, and other crimes (besides corruption and sexual harassment and abuse).
 * `ethics` - Violations of congressional rules that are not crimes.
+* `resolved` - Either the investigation has formally ended, the legal process has concluded, the member has left Congress, or the member has died.
+Every instance of misconduct or alleged misconduct is tagged with either `resolved` or `unresolved`.
+* `unresolved` - There is an open or pending investigation or other ongoing legal process related to this instance of misconduct or alleged misconduct.
+Every instance of misconduct or alleged misconduct is tagged with either `resolved` or `unresolved`.

 Tags for consequences are: